feeblejs/feeble/README.md

 Let's walk through above example line by line to see what dose it do.

-First, we create a `model` using `tuku.model`, and giving it a namespace which is required for a model, and a initial state.
+First, we create a `model` using `feeble.model`, and giving it a namespace which is required for a model, and a initial state.

 Then, we define a `increament` action creator by calling `count.action`, and we can use `count.increament` to reference this action creator later.